 The Anaconda Individual installer or Miniconda installer can be downloaded from the Anaconda website:

 Then select 64 Bit Installer:

 Select Save File and then OK:

 Wait for the Download to complete:

-Go to your Downloads folder, right click an empty space and select Open in terminal:
+Alternatively go to your Downloads folder, right click an empty space and select Open in terminal:

-In the downloads folder right click the .sh file and copy the file name including the extension.
 Type in bash and then a space and paste in the file name.